Kirchhoff-Machines/rkm_energy/README.md

+# Energy consumption of Boltmann/Kirchhff Machines

-This is a submodule of pyrkm.
+This is a submodule of `pyrkm`.
+Please refer to the [main repository](https://github.com/Kirchhoff-Machines/pyrkm) and its [documentation](https://kirchhoff-machines.github.io/pyrkm/) for more information.

-Here we measure the energy consumption of matrix multiplication to semi-quantify the advantage of using a Restricted Kirchhoff Machine.
+In particular there is a [dedicated page](https://kirchhoff-machines.github.io/pyrkm/energy_consumption/) for this submodule.